-Fontebranda was first mentioned in the year 1081, expanded in 1193 and rebuilt of bricks and travertine in 1246 by Giovanni di Stefano, for the Wool Guild, who needed a permanent source of water.
+The first mention of Fontebranda dates back to the year 1081.
+The fountain was enlarged in 1193, and rebuilt in bricks and travertine in 1246 by Giovanni di Stefano, for the Wool Guild, who needed a permanent source of water.

-The source is characterized by three large ogival gothic arches surmounted by merlons and a row of blind arches with triangular motifs.
+The fountain is characterized by three large ogival Gothic arches surmounted by merlons and a row of blind arches with triangular motifs.
 The front is adorned with four lion-shaped gushes, with the emblem of Siena in the center.

-Beyond the water tank, there are more than 25 kilometers of conduits, partly excavated and partly inside the wall, whose medium height is about 1.75 meters, with a width of about 0.90 meters.
+Beyond the water tank, there are more than 25 kilometers of conduits, partly excavated and partly inside the walls, whose medium height is about 1.75 meters, with a width of about 0.90 meters.

 Today, you can walk through this tunnels, where rainwater, collected in a small channel carved in the walkway, flows with an inclination of one meter per kilometer, from the springs located in the Sienese countryside.
 These pipelines, in use since the 12th century, were able to provide water for the city, collecting rainwater infiltrations.

-Fontebranda and Fonte Gaia, the fountain in Piazza del Campo, have one thing in common – a 15.7 kilometers long pipeline that is feeding the both fountains with water.
+In fact, Fontebranda and Fonte Gaia, the fountain from Piazza del Campo, have one thing in common – a 15.7 kilometers long pipeline that is feeding both fountains with water.

 HOW TO GET THERE